 Day 18: The Atacama Desert, Tatio Geysers

 Very early morning drive to visit the massive and impressive area of Tatio Geysers.
 There are hundreds of geysers in the area and most of them are active.
 The best time of the day to see the geysers erupting is in the early morning when the low temperature allows us to see the steam, but is not strong enough to hide it.
 It is truly a remarkable sight.
 Return to San Pedro with some time at leisure this afternoon.
-Overnight in San Pedro.

-Day 19: Bolivia: Mud pools and the flamingos of Laguna Colorada
+Day 19: Bolivia: Mud Pools and the Flamingos of Laguna Colorada

 We spend this wonderful day journeying into Bolivia.
 Once we are finished with immigration, we continue our journey to a small but interesting spectacle at Sol de Manana, with boiling pools of sulphur and mud.
-During our journey, we stop at the beautiful emerald Green Lake, Laguna Verde, Chalviri (Petrohue) which changes color to brilliant green, due to the composition of the lake minerals and the angle of the sunlight hitting it.
+During our journey, we stop at the beautiful emerald Green Lake, Laguna Verde, Chalviri (termas de Polques) which changes color to brilliant green, due to the composition of the lake minerals and the angle of the sunlight hitting it.